BlocSoc-iitr/Discussions/README.md

 Open issue using journal template.
 - mention you questions
-- mention there answers if any.
+- mention their answers if any.
 - any topic you wanna discuss